sherryue123/sherryue123.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+**My [group website](http://zhang.apam.columbia.edu) at Columbia University is now live!
+We are always looking for motivated and creative individuals at all levels.
+Please visit for the latest updates and information!**

 I am a Miller Postdoctoral Fellow at UC Berkeley, working with [Alp Sipahigil](https://quantumdevices.berkeley.edu/team/).
 I received my Ph.D. in Applied Physics from Caltech in 2023 and B.Eng. from Tsinghua University in 2017.

 I will be starting my own group at Columbia University in January 2025.
 I am very excited about contributing to the frontier of quantum science and technology in this new role!
 Feel free to reach out to me if you are also interested in this field.